 About Dr. Ordaz

 I am a licensed clinical and developmental psychologist (PSY28826) with a passion for helping children, adolescents, and adults thrive.
 I offer neuropsychological/psychoeducational assessments and also psychotherapy.
-Given my diverse skills, I am uniquely positioned to help individuals who have learning differences and also experience anxiety or depression.
+Given my diverse skills, I am uniquely positioned to help individuals who experience anxiety, depression, and/or attention/learning problems.
+I also value opportunities to help support parents.

 I believe it is essential to utilize research-based assessments and treatments that have also been tailored to the individual needs of my patients.
 I use collaborative approach so that you or your child can leverage existing strengths and reach your full potential.
 My goal is to develop a treatment plan that combines your expertise about yourself/your child, data from assessment tools, and my knowledge of the clinical research.
 When appropriate, I also engage teachers, psychiatrists, and pediatricians.